yangjeep/brew-mac-setup/README.md

 ## Modify it

 Most of the programs are set in the arrays at the top of the script using brew and brew cask.

+## Reference
+This is a fork of [codeallthethingz/brew-mac-setup](https://github.com/codeallthethingz/brew-mac-setup).
+All I've done is stripped out some of the stuff I didn't want.
+All the credit goes to [@codeallthethingz](https://github.com/codeallthethingz).